-Interactive theorem provers like PVS [17], HOL [8] or Isabelle [18] traditionally support rich specification logics.
+Interactive theorem provers like PVS [19], HOL [10] or Isabelle [20] traditionally support rich specification logics.
 Proof search and automation for these logics however is difficult, and proving a non-trivial theorem usually requires manual guidance by an expert user.
 Automated theorem provers on the other hand, while often designed for simpler logics, have become increasingly powerful over the past few years.
 New algorithms, improved heuristics and faster hardware allow interesting theorems to be proved with little or no human interaction, sometimes within seconds.

-The two paradigms can be combined to obtain the best from both worlds.
-By integrating automatic decision procedures with interactive provers, we can preserve the richness of our specification logic and still increase the degree of automation [20].
-Most interactive theorem provers nowadays come with a variety of built-in decision procedures that were specifically developed for the particular prover.
-Such decision procedures are often based on complex algorithms.
-To ensure that a potential bug in the decision procedure does not render the whole prover unsound, theorems in Isabelle, like in other LCF-style [6] provers, can be derived only through a set of core inference rules.
-Therefore it is not sufficient for a decision procedure to return whether a formula is provable, but the decision procedure must also generate the actual proof, expressed in terms of the prover's inference rules.
+By integrating automated provers with interactive systems, we can preserve the richness of our specification logic and at the same time increase the degree of automation [22].
+This is an idea that goes back at least to the early nineties [14].
+However, to ensure that a potential bug in the automated prover does not render the whole system unsound, theorems in Isabelle, like in other LCF-style [8] provers, can be derived only through a set of core inference rules.
+Therefore it is not sufficient for the automated prover to return whether a formula is provable, but it must also generate the actual proof, expressed (or expressable) in terms of the interactive system's inference rules.

-^{} This work was supported by the PhD program Logic in Computer Science of the German Research Foundation.
+\This work was supported by the PhD program Logic in Computer Science of the German Research Foundation.